architecture-tech-validation

 The Strategic Advantage: Technology Leadership Through Validated Architecture

 Strategy creates the vision.
 Prototype validation proves the path.
-Architecture that combines both delivers sustainable competitive advantage.
+Architecture that combines both delivers sustainable advantage—and grounds the knowledge graph platform available by license.

 Key Insights for Technology Leaders